Please click the question to get an answer.

 How do I fit my splashback/upstand?

-To fit, simply adhere to the wall, either using silicon adhesive, available through our online store, or a grip-type adhesive like No-bails, available from most DIY Stores.
+To fit, simply adhere to the wall, either using silicon adhesive, available through our online store, or a grip-type adhesive like No More Nails, available from most DIY Stores.

 Run several generous lines along the reverse of your splashback and apply to the wall.